 What is obesity?

 Obesity is defined as an excess accumulation of body fat.
 A cat that weighs 20% or more above its ideal body weight is considered obese.
-Obesity leads to a number of negative effects on the body.
+Obesity leads to several adverse effects on the body.
 Fat cells release chemicals that are pro-inflammatory in nature, leading to stress and inflammation within the body.

 How can obesity be treated?

-Obesity occurs when a cat is consuming more calories than it expends.
-Therefore, there are two methods to address obesity.
+Obesity occurs when a cat consumes more calories than it expends.
+Effective weight loss in cats typically relies on two changes:

 How can I encourage my cat to exercise?

-Purchase a cat tree to promote climbing.
-Most cats love cat trees and will eagerly climb to the highest resting spot in order to have a good vantage point in their home.
+Set up a cat tree to promote climbing.
+Most cats love cat trees and will eagerly climb to the highest resting spot to have a good vantage point in their home.
 As your cat climbs, she will be getting exercise and burning calories.
 If your cat is hesitant, place a bit of kibble on each level of the cat tree.
 This will encourage her to climb and explore and may lead her to start using the cat tree on her own.